lvgl/lv_port_nxp_imx93/README.md

 ## Overview

-This guide provides steps to setup the  i.MX 93 Evaluation Kit and to cross cross-compile an LVGL application to run it the target.
+This guide provides steps to setup the  i.MX 93 Evaluation Kit and to cross-compile an LVGL application to run it the target.